 What We Do

-Devin directs the Institute for the Future’s Future of Work program and enjoys regularly working with organizations to lay the foundations today to lead in tomorrow’s talent landscape.
+Devin directs the Institute for the Future’s Workable Futures Initiative and enjoys regularly working with organizations to lay the foundations today to lead in tomorrow’s talent landscape.
 His interests center on applying foresight to strategy, with an emphasis on the impacts of emerging technologies and shifting approaches to organizational design.
 He sees organizations as systems designed to activate workforce know-how in the right places and at the right times.
 From this perspective, he argues that in a post-globalization world, all management is knowledge management.

 Devin is a frequent speaker at gatherings of business leaders and others interested in the transformation of work and organizations.
 He approaches projects from a strongly international perspective, having lived and worked in several countries throughout his career.